wwe-oss/Water_Chemistry_Calculator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an improvement or new capability
+about: Suggest a new feature or improvement
 labels: enhancement
 ---
 ## Problem

-What limitation or challenge does this feature address?
+Explain the limitation or challenge.

 ## Proposed Solution

 Describe the change or new capability.

-## Alternatives
+## Alternatives Considered

-List any alternative solutions considered.

 ## Impact

-How will this improve workflow, precision, or user experience?

-## Dependencies / Notes
+## Additional Notes

-Anything else reviewers should be aware of.